21 Newborn Winter Essentials Every Parent Will Actually Use

 Just pop them over the integrated feet of your baby’s sleepsuit, or over their socks if they’re in an outfit, to keep those adorable toes comfortable.

-7. Stroller suit
+7. Snowsuit or Stroller Suit

 8. Blanket